-Since 2002, trade magazine for contractors and builders “Remodeling” has been tracking how much it costs to do common home improvement projects — and then calculating how much of that cost is recovered when the home sells.
+How do we know?
+Since 2002, a trade magazine for contractors and builders called “Remodeling” has been tracking common home improvement projects and how much of the cost of each project is recouped when the home sells.

 - Good — but not necessarily the highest — quality

 These projects are the best long-term remodeling investments you can make:

 Your faithful front door works tirelessly — day in and day out — to usher in you and your guests, and to seal your house up tight.
 But when Old Faithful gets tired and worn out, don’t hesitate to call in a replacement.
 Year in and year out, replacing your old front door with a new steel door is a project that kicks up curb appeal and yields the best payback.

 “It gives you the best bang for your buck in terms of transforming the look and feel of your home,” says Brandon Erdmann, president of the remodeling firm HomeSealed Exteriors in Milwaukee.
 “Plus, old exterior doors can be a huge source of energy loss.
 So you’re improving the look of your house, improving energy efficiency, and you’re able to do it without breaking the bank.”

 It’s also a relatively low-cost project.
 According to the “2015 Remodeling Impact Report,” a new steel front entry door has a national median cost of $2,000 installed, and can recover 75% of that cost at resale.

 Related: What Your Front Entry Says About You

 Old, worn siding, along with generally sad curb appeal, can contribute to a loss of up to 10% of your home’s value, according to some appraisers.
 New siding, on the other hand, practically screams “my owner takes care of me.”